 Save on Installation and Moving Costs

 The other advantage to a wireless system that you install yourself is that you can save not only on installation costs, but on moving costs.
 If you ever need to move, you a) won’t have to uninstall all your hard wired sensors, control panel, etc. and try and move them (which can be a pain; ie. wireless sensors and components are much easier to move around), and b) you may well save on re-installation costs.
 Most home alarm companies that offer wireless DIY security systems should allow you to move the system to your new home at no additional charge.
 Furthermore, it will be much easier to actually move your system.
 When we moved ours, all we did was pack up all the sensors, components, and control panel, box them up, move them, and re-install them.
 Didn’t take more than a couple hours in total.

 So What is The Best Wireless Home Alarm System?

-We conduct annual independent, unbiased reviews of alarm companies and thoroughly investigate their security system offerings.
-Read our reviews on home security systems for the lo-down on which security system is right for you and your budget.
+We conduct annual independent, unbiased reviews of home alarm companies and thoroughly investigate their security system offerings.
+Read our best home security system review for all the details on our top 5 companies.
+For our top 10 and many others read our reviews on home security systems for the lowdown on which security system is right for you and your budget.